larksq/lane_detector_for_KITTI/readme.md

 # How to use

-just run the detector.py, the result will be stored at "visualization/um_xxxxxx".
-The folder needs to be create before running the script.
+just run the detector.py, change the current_image_path to the path where your images stored and change vis_folder_prefix to the path where you want the visualization images to be stored.
+The result will be stored at "visualization/um_xxxxxx".
+The folder needs to be created before running the script.

 ## Explain of all parameters